Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Parametric ITE trajectories

+\item $\ref{itemone}\Rightarrow\ref{itemthree}$.
+As above, we restrict $p$ to $U_{p^\star}$ and we show that $M=M'$ by equating the asymptotic rates of $\kappa_p'$ as $U_{p^\star}\ni p\to p^\star$ in the Puiseux series and in \cref{eq:bifurc_ord}.
+An order-$(1/M)$ algebraic singularity in the trajectory of one of the roots of an analytic function with analytic dependence on a parameter characterizes an order-$M$ bifurcation \cite{HrLa99}. \item $\ref{itemthree}\Rightarrow\ref{itemtwo}$.
+We first need to show that any algebraic bifurcation around a real eigenvalue must involve at least one locally purely real eigenvalue curve, so that we may use \cref{lem:bifurc_ord} to conclude that $I$ is not uniformly zero.
+This is easily seen by going back to the above Puiseux series.
+Extending it to all $M$ trajectories involved in the bifurcations results in

+with $c\neq0$ by assumption.
+Since the ITP spectrum is closed under complex conjugation \cite{PieKle24}, the complex argument of $c$ is constrained: $c=|c|e^{ik\pi/M}$ for some $k\in\mathbb{Z}$.
+As such, there must exist at least one real eigenvalue curve for $p<p^\star$ (if $k$ is odd) or for $p>p^\star$ (if $k$ is even).
+The claim then follows, as in the previous case, by equating the asymptotic rates of $\kappa_p'$ as $U_{p^\star}\ni p\to p^\star$ in the Puiseux series and in \cref{eq:bifurc_ord}. \end{itemize} The claim follows. \end{proof}

-The first part of \cref{cor:bifurc_sufficient} may be useful for studying the existence of (real) exceptional points in ITE trajectories.
+\Cref{cor:bifurc_sufficient} is useful for studying the existence of (real) exceptional points in ITE trajectories.
 We showcase this in our numerical experiments below.
+As a related point of note, we can also observe the following.

-\begin{remark} Due to the problem's realness, non-real eigenvalue trajectories must come in complex-conjugate pairs.
-For exceptional points that display bifurcations, this constrains the angles that the eigenvalue trajectories may form with respect to the real axis: at an order-$M$ bifurcation, the angles that any $\kappa_p$ involved in the bifurcation can form with respect to the real axis when $p\to p^\star$ must belong to $\pi\mathbb{Z}/M$.
-In particular, any such bifurcation must involve a (locally) purely real branch in the eigenvalue trajectories, with angle $\pi\mathbb{Z}$: \begin{itemize} \item If $M$ is even, there must exist exactly two real branches for $p<p^\star$ (resp.~$p>p^\star$) and no real branches for $p>p^\star$ (resp.~$p<p^\star$). \item If $M$ is odd, there must exist exactly one real branch for $p\neq p^\star$. \end{itemize} See, e.g., the proof of \cref{cor:bifurc_sufficient}. \end{remark}
+\begin{remark} The proof of \cref{cor:bifurc_sufficient} exploits the fact that the angles that the bifurcating eigenvalue trajectories form with respect to the real axis are constrained.
+In particular, an order-$M$ bifurcation must involve a (locally) purely real branch in the eigenvalue trajectories: \begin{itemize} \item If $M$ is even, there must exist exactly two real branches for $p<p^\star$ (resp.~$p>p^\star$) and no real branches for $p>p^\star$ (resp.~$p<p^\star$). \item If $M$ is odd, there must exist exactly one real branch for $p\neq p^\star$. \end{itemize} \end{remark}

+Differently from our previous results, \cref{cor:bifurc_sufficient} requires analytic dependence of $n_p$ on $p$, rather than just continuous differentiability, in order to invoke tools from analytic perturbation theory \cite{HrLa99,kato}.
+This is necessary since bifurcations are, by definition, phenomena that require locally analytic parameter dependence.
+We note that a smooth (in fact, polynomial) parametrization $p\mapsto n_p$ is already natural in many settings.
+On the other hand, we stress that no smoothness in the spatial dependence of $n_p$ is required.